Tucker Arensberg’s environmental practice focuses on transactions and litigation.

 Environmental Issues in Transactions

 Mergers, acquisitions and real estate transactions require environmental due diligence.
-If the parties understand the known environmental risks or can assign the risk of unknown environmental risks, contracts can be drafted to protect them.
+If the parties understand the known environmental risks or can assign the risk of unknown environmental risks, they can negotiate suitable contract terms.

 The main focus of environmental due diligence is to uncover liabilities under: